Skip to main content

 Female Hormonal Transitions and Cardiac Rhythm

 The journey through perimenopause and into post-menopause represents one of the most significant hormonal shifts in a woman’s life.
-This period is characterized by a decline in the production of both by the ovaries.
+This period is characterized by a decline in the production of both estrogen and progesterone by the ovaries.
 This change has systemic effects, and the cardiovascular system is particularly sensitive to it.
 The perceived increase in palpitations or the new onset of arrhythmias during this time is a direct physiological response to this altered endocrine state.

 How Do Hormonal Changes Affect a Woman’s Heart?